How Filing Bankruptcy Affects Applying For Mortgage Versus Not Filing

 - Borrowers do not have to pay outstanding collections and charge off accounts to qualify for FHA Loans

-- A bankruptcy would have been not needed on this particular case
+A bankruptcy would have been not needed in this particular case.

 Do You Have To File Bankruptcy?